4-metre band: Equipment and power

-Power Regulations
+Access to the 4-metre band remains challenging due to limited availability of commercial 4-metre transceivers and radio equipment in general.
+A small number of transceiver models were purposely built for amateurs on this band, while converted private mobile radio equipment such as the Philips FM1000 and the Ascom SE550, is in widespread use.
+Some low power FM commercial equipment is available; however these units are of relatively simple specifications and generally suitable for communication of up to around 50 km or so with simple antennas.

-The power output of equipment used on the 4-meter band is subject to regulatory constraints to prevent interference with other services.
-Typically, radio enthusiasts adhere to the stipulated maximum power levels to maintain harmonious use of the spectrum.
-It's crucial that operators are familiar with and comply with their country's specific regulations regarding power limits for the 4-meter band.
+Newer shack-in-the-box radios such as Yaesu's FT-710, and Icom's 7100 and 7300 models natively support all-mode operation on 4m, but output is commonly limited to 50W.

 Activity

 United Kingdom

 In the UK the band has a mix of AM, FM and DX activity, assisted by the recent support for 70 MHz in newer amateur radio equipment.
 In the UK, the band is also used for emergency communications, Internet Radio Linking Project links (IRLP), data links and low powered remote control.

 Ireland

 There is considerable AM activity in the Dublin area.
 As band occupancy is relatively low, FM operation tends to take place on the 70.45 MHz calling frequency, and AM operation on the 70.26 MHz calling frequency.